-6. Completion of either the 6-unit MDR thesis and MPP Policy Internship or the 4-unit MDR externship requirement as described in the School of Law catalog.
-However, joint MPP/MDR degree students must design their thesis or externship experience to address, evaluate, or incorporate the substantive principles of both areas of study.
-The MDR externship requirement can be substituted for the MPP Policy Internship requirement.
+- 5. Completion of 4 elective units in the MDR program. - 6.
+Completion of both an MPP Policy Internship and the 4-unit MDR externship requirement as described in the School of Law catalog.
+It is possible, with prior approval, for a single experience to count for both the MDR externship requirement and the MPP Policy Internship requirement.
 The MDR externship and MPP internship must be approved by each respective school.